 Type 'Philosophy' into the UCAS website and you will find 1,155 different single and joint honours courses that involve Philosophy at British universities.
 It is hard to think of an area where it would not have some relevance - from English to Economics, History, Art, International Relations, Law, Maths, Physics, Psychology, Theology, Politics, Sociology - and the same is true at A Level too: it would be a good companion to either the Humanities or the Sciences.
 If students are looking for a subject that is well respected, traditional, theoretical, analytic, and which goes well with other subjects then Philosophy may well be for them.
 The emphasis it places on reasoning, the clear and concise presentation of ideas, constructive discussion and critical thinking is recognised as desirable by almost every type of employer in both the public and private sectors.
 Physical Education Examination board: AQA The Course The Physical Education course is designed to develop a candidate's knowledge, skills and understanding of the factors that influence the quality of sports performance.
 Candidates will be challenged to apply their knowledge, skills and understanding of physiological, psychological and socio-cultural factors to a variety of sporting situations at elite and grass-root levels.
 We have a wide range of sport choices for practical coursework and access to visiting Sports Science lecturers.
 Students will have the opportunity to perform or analyse sporting techniques, including comparing themselves with an elite performer in order to develop their own physical and mental performance.
 Requirements Ideally a Grade 6 in GCSE PE, with 60% in the theory exam, or Grade 6 or above in GCSE Biology.
 A healthy interest in a wide range of sporting activities is advisable, with a genuine passion for understanding what factors affect sports.
 The A Level is assessed predominantly through written exams and written coursework so proficient English is required.
+Students will also be required to gain footage of themselves performing one sport in a competitive setting.
+It is important that they are regularly participating in their chosen sport.
 Candidates who do not have a GCSE in sport will be considered.
 Where can it take you?